Pierre

 Waging war in the Alps

-A great number of local tribes obstructed the passage of merchants through the mountain passes of the Alps.
-Their controls and impediment on trade were unacceptable for the Roman Empire which engaged in a long war with the rebellious 44 tribes.
+Many local tribes obstructed the passage of merchants through the mountain passes of the Alps.
+Their controls and impediment to trade were unacceptable for the Roman Empire, which engaged in a long war with the rebellious 44 tribes.
 The military campaign against the tribes lasted between 16 and 7 BC.

 The submission of the Alpine people to the authority of Rome made possible the extension of the Via Aurelia (Rome to Pisa) with the construction of the Via Julia Augusta in 14 BC.

-The Romans had the Trophy of Augustus built on the Via Julia Augusta which was of strategic importance for it linked Rome with many towns situated on the French Riviera, in Provence, Spain and Northern Gaul.
+The Romans had the Trophy of Augustus built on the Via Julia Augusta.
+It was strategically vital because it linked Rome with many towns on the French Riviera in Provence, Spain and Northern Gaul.

 The Tropaeum Alpium’s structure

-It was Roman emperor Augustus who commissioned the monument to assert and celebrate his definitive victory over the peoples of the Alps.
+Roman emperor Augustus commissioned the monument to assert and celebrate his definitive victory over the peoples of the Alps.

-Neither a mausoleum nor a military structure, this notable artefact of the dominating power of Romans was built in 6 BC on a ridge of the mountain at a mansio called Alpis Summa (Alpine Summit).
-At completion, it used to mark the boundary between Italy and Gallia Narbonensis (which would later be pushed westward to the River Var).
+Neither a mausoleum nor a military structure, this notable artefact of the dominating power of Romans was built in 6 BC on a mountain ridge at a mansio called Alpis Summa (Alpine Summit).
+At completion, it was used to mark the boundary between Italy and Gallia Narbonensis (which would later be pushed westward to the River Var).

 A strong political message